davidtjones/melee-env/melee_env/agents/README.md

 		# logic that dictates the next action.
 Make sure to set self.action.
 		self.action = action
 ```
+Finally, agents must occupy ports sequentially starting at port 1.
+Currently, there are no plans to support every port configuration.

 ## Observation Space
 Observation spaces give agents information about the world around them. melee-env's `ObservationSpace` class provides a convenient way to translate libmelee's `gamestate` into a matrix data to be consumed by agents. `ObservationSpace.__call__` consumes libmelee's gamestate, and this function must return a numpy array with shape [P, C], where P is the number of players and C is the number of observed attributes (channels).
 Ideally this form is perfect for sending directly to popular learning frameworks, like TensorFlow or PyTorch, yet still flexible enough for other usage.